affinitydb/doc/terminology.md

 on specific [PINs](#pin) or [classes](#class).
-The notification functionality is exposed in a low-level way in the kernel ([startup.h](./sources/startup_h.html)), and is also available via the [comet](http://en.wikipedia.org/wiki/Comet_%28programming%29) pattern in [mvServer](#mvserver).
-In the future a highly scalable messaging infrastructure may be added.
+The notification functionality is exposed in a low-level way in the kernel ([startup.h](./sources/startup_h.html)), and is also available via the [comet](http://en.wikipedia.org/wiki/Comet_%28programming%29) pattern in the [server](#server).
+In the future a highly scalable (asynchronous) messaging infrastructure will be added.
 By comparison with triggers and stored procedures, mvStore's notifications establish a more strict boundary between the kernel and application code.
 They enhance application code consistency and maintainability, by concentrating all the logic in one place, using one language.
 They can also constitute the